yankov/netron/README.md

 ## How to run
 This will find a network to model `sin(x)`.

-1. Start a server: `python server.py --input_dim 1 --output_dim 1 --data sin_data.npz --solver GridSearch --grid simple_params_grid.json`
+1. Start a server: `python server.py --input_shape 1 --output_dim 1 --data sin_data.npz --solver GridSearch --grid simple_params_grid.json`
 2. Start a worker: `python worker.py  --server http://localhost:8080 --nb_epoch 10 --patience 5`

 Check `python server.py -h` and `python worker.py -h` for the explanation of the arguments.